*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

-I called excitedly for Travis that Tica had caught a bat, leading him to stumble sleepily from our bedroom.
+I called for Travis that Tica had caught a bat, leading him to stumble sleepily from our bedroom.

 Locking Tica safely away, we tracked the little bat down and inspected him for injury.
 He clearly had what appeared to be Tica slobber on him, but it was a good sign that he could fly.
 He was quite alert, swiveling his ears to sounds and cocking his head back to watch us.

 We next grabbed a clear piece of Tupperware that we could gently set over him to prevent him from flying.
 Carefully sliding the paper under him again, we made sure not to crush his toes, instead nudging him to crawl onto the paper himself.
 Once he was safely between paper and Tupper, we were ready for Operation Bat Effect.

 How does one set a bat free?

 The sight was a spectacle like no other.
 First entering the night sky as a massive black cloud, they returned individually just a few hours later, dive bombing straight down from hundreds of feet up with an audible buzzing sound.
 At times passing so close to our faces, we could only catch a glimpse of movement before they were gone.

 Unable to fly or escape, a National Park Ranger came to his rescue.
 Gently lifting him with gloved hands, he used it as a teaching moment.
 Explaining to the audience that many bats can’t take flight from the ground, he said they often die if they aren’t able to climb up onto something and drop into flight from there.

 We quickly showed him to our roommate, Gintare, who wrinkled up her nose at him in wonder, admiring him eye to eye with no fear.
+She didn’t mind that we had a bat in the house.
 Then Travis gently slid him off the paper onto the wooden railing.
-He immediately clawed his way to the edge and abruptly disappeared over the side.
+The little bat clawed his way to the edge and abruptly disappeared over the side.